helendaisy/milestone-band-project/README.md

 1. Navigation Bar
     - Click on the Home page.
 Confirm index.html opens.
     - Click on **Foo Fighters** in the left hand corner, confirm it takes you back to the home page.
-    - Resize window to confirm text becomes a line burger drop down menu on mobile screen sizes. **In testing the drop down was defaulting to open when on mobile so code was amended to ensure this starts closed**
+    - Resize window to confirm text becomes a line burger drop down menu on mobile screen sizes. **In testing the drop down was defaulting to open when on mobile so code was amended to ensure this starts closed.**
     - Click on each item in the navigation bar and drop down and confirm it takes you to the correct page.

 2. Cover Image
-    - Resize window to confirm the image does not distort at each screen size. **A new home image with higher quality and different sizing was selected when testing as the original image did not resize correctly**
+    - Resize window to confirm the image does not distort at each screen size. **A new home image with higher quality and different sizing was selected when testing as the original image did not resize correctly.**
-    - Confirm images switch from full width to smaller on tablet and mobile. **Media queries introduced following testing to prevent skewing of images**
+    - Confirm images switch from full width to smaller on tablet and mobile. **Media queries introduced following testing to prevent skewing of images.**

 3. Text Content
     - Resize window to confirm the text positioning and format looks good at all sizes. **The middle paragraph was split to look better following testing.
-The width of the text below the heading was expanded to improve the format on mobile devices**
+The width of the text below the heading was expanded to improve the format on mobile devices.**
     - Spelling and punctuation checked here.

 4. Carousel Images
     - Confirm all images show and switch between images is smooth.
-    - Resize to confirm no quality issues when reducing window size. **The order of the images were swapped afer testing so the first image is more impactful**
+    - Resize to confirm no quality issues when reducing window size. **The order of the images were swapped afer testing so the first image is more impactful.**
     - Click on the *Instagram* to confirm the link works and opens in a new window.

 5. Subscribe Section